aiplanethub/mini-bootcamp-introduction-to-data-visualization-with-matplotlib/matplotlib/1469-Setting Things Up.md

 ### Importing libraries

 All Python capabilities are not loaded to our working environment by default (even if they are already installed in your system).
-So, we import each and every library that we want to use.
+So, we must import every library that we want to use.

-We’ll import numpy, pandas and matplotlib with their respective aliases: **np, pd and plt.**
+We'll import numpy, pandas, and matplotlib with their respective aliases: **np, pd, and plt.**